skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 ## Reading schema docs

-By clicking "< docs" from upper right corner, you open documentation explorer.
-From there click on "query: QueryType" opens all top level queries available.
+By clicking **"< docs"** on the upper right corner in GraphiQL, you can open **Documentation Explorer**.
+Click on **"query: QueryType"** there will open all top level queries available.

 ![GraphiQL](./GraphiQL-docs.png)

-From here we can check e.g. "alerts", which describes what can be queried using that top level.
+From here you can check e.g. "alerts", which describes what can be queried using that top level.
 It says "Get all alerts active in the graph".

 ![GraphiQL](./GraphiQL-alerts.png)

-Let's try to query that:
+Let's try to query alerts:

 1. Close docs

-2. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%0A%20%20alerts%20%7B%0A%20%20%20%20alertDescriptionText%0A%20%20%7D%0A%7D) to run the query below in GraphiQL
+2. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%0A%20%20alerts%20%7B%0A%20%20%20%20alertDescriptionText%0A%20%20%7D%0A%7D) to run the query below in GraphiQL.

 ```
 {